sadnessOjisan/datacat/README.md

 # datacat

-Error reporting tool for **free**.
+For FREE, Error notification tool.
 This provides you error reporting endpoint.

-Just you do is prepare your slack webhook URL.
+Your need just your slack webhook URL and Cloud infrastructure.
+I recommend Vercel.

 (In Japanese, Vercel 経由で Slack に通知を送れるやつ)

-## why free
+## Why free

-Can deploy vercel.
-This is powerd by vercel serverless functions.
+This app can deploy to Vercel.
 Of cource, you can deploy ohter infrastrcuture.

 ## How to use

-1. create slack channel for error loggin
+1. Create slack channel for error loggin.

 ![chanel](./docs/image/chanel.png)

-2. get webhook url to notify the channel
+2. Get webhook url to notify the channel.

-add incoming webhook app extension.
+Add incoming webhook app extension.

 https://${your_slack_name}.slack.com/apps

 ![hook](./docs/image/hook.png)

-connect your channel
+Connect your channel

 ![create](./docs/image/create.png)

 3. fork this repository
-4. conect forked repository to Vercel
+4. Conect forked repository to Vercel

 ![vercel](./docs/image/vercel.png)

-5. set enviroment variables
+5. Configure Vercel

-this enviroment variables are your slack incoming hook url. datacat send it log.
+Set your slack incoming hook url as Enviroment Varialbes. datacat send it log.

 ![env](./docs/image/env.png)